Start a Clothing Line: Complete Guide 2026

 You can produce abroad, but more and more brands are choosing clothing production in the Netherlands with low MOQ.
 This provides more control, less risk, and shorter lines.

-• Production in the Netherlands with small batches for testing.
+• Production in the Netherlands with small quantities to test.

-• Clear visibility on quality and communication with the workshop.
+• Clear view on quality and communication with the workshop.

 • Better match with sustainable and circular goals.